Quicklinks

 How do I apply for a grant for education and training?

-How much is a grant for education and training?
+How much is the grant for education and training?

 The amount of the one-time grant is determined individually in each case.
 It amounts to a maximum of EUR 3,000 per calendar year.